metaclass-nl/tutorial-api-platform/README.md

 to a folder of file to make the diff more specific.

-After committing your changes you may check out branch [chapter4-react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter4-react) or [chapter4-next](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter4-next), restart docker-compose and click the link to point your browser to the same branch on github and follow the instructions.
+After committing your changes you may check out branch [chapter4-react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter4-react) or [chapter4-next](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter4-next), restart docker compose and click the link to point your browser to the same branch on github and follow the instructions.
 Or if you only follow the api branches [chapter5-api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter5-api).